Note how things have got better in more modern religions:

 In the modern world, many modern popular movements provide an alternative to traditional religions, and have enshrined normal sexuality.
 The secular world merely lets sexuality remain natural, and the New Age movement amongst many others, actively engage sexuality.
 The results have been much more positive and healthy than those of the classical monotheistic religions.
 This is one reason why countries that have liberal laws on abortion also have much lower rates of abortion than highly religious countries that restrict abortion heavily.
 An atmosphere of taboo and restriction serves limits responsible sexual behaviour.
 Rather than an ostrich, be a peacock!”

 Anti-woman doctrines have thankfully been forgotten by secular (non-religious) society and by many new religions movements:

-New religions are unlike traditional religions which have tended to be horribly misogynistic.
-The Bahai Faith (1844CE+) is a liberal Abrahamic NRM that suggests greater equality for women2.
-Modern Pagan and Wiccan religions are actively pro-women3.
-They were founded (in the twentieth century) on a conscious policy of inclusion and fairness3.
-The same century saw the rise of Satanism.
-You might assume it to be no place to look for good examples but although in the 1960s Anton LaVey, its founder, sounded misogynistic in his more personal writings, The Satanic Witch (1970) was a highly progressive and liberal volume for its time.
+The 1960s also saw the rise of organized Satanism.
+You might assume it to be no place to look for good examples but although in the 1960s Anton LaVey, its founder, sounded misogynistic in his more personal writings, The Satanic Witch11 (1970) was a highly progressive and liberal volume for its time.
 Since then, the Church of Satan has thoroughly shed any gender bias, and a female high priestess followed on from LaVey.”